Setting Up Employee Paid Leave in Patriot Software Due to COVID-19

 This help article covers how to administer paid leave in Patriot’s payroll software and how to claim the employer tax credit for the employee paid leave.

-The Families First Coronavirus Response Act (FFCRA) was signed into law on March 18th, 2020 and will be effective April 1st, 2020 and is in effect until December 31, 2020.
-The benefits described in the act start on April 1st and end on December 31st, 2020.
-These leave benefits are not retroactive for time taken before April 1st.
+Background: FFCRA Requirements The new FFCRA These leave benefits are not retroactive for time taken before April 1st 2020.
 For more information, see our blog article FFCRA and Coronavirus Paid Sick Leave: Q&A For Employers.